What to eat for glowing skin

 Sweet potatoes are an excellent source of beta carotene, which is an antioxidant that turns into vitamin A in the body, promoting healthy hair and skin.
 A deficiency in this vitamin can lead to dull, dry skin.
 Sweet potatoes are also rich in fiber, as well as tons of essential vitamins and minerals.

 Kale contains vitamins A, B, C, and K in addition to antioxidants and phytonutrients.
-It tightens pores, reduces dark circles, promotes collagen production, increases cell turnover, and detoxifies skin.
-It's also one of the most nutrient-dense foods that exist, helping to lower your risk of heart disease.
+It tightens pores, reduces dark circles, promotes collagen production, increases cell turnover, and detoxifies the skin.
+It’s also one of the most nutrient-dense foods that exist, helping to lower your risk of heart disease.

 Quinoa is rich in vitamin A, which can stimulate the skin to produce new collagen over time, reducing the appearance of fine lines and wrinkles.
 It’s high in fiber, B vitamins, vitamin E, iron, calcium, magnesium, potassium, and phosphorus, jump-starting your metabolism.